MushroomObserver/developer-startup/README.md

     % vagrant destroy
     % rm -rf mushroom-observer
-    % ./startup
+    % vagrant up

-and continue as above after the original ./startup.
+and continue as above after the original vagrant up.

 Rebuilding the Vagrant box from scratch
 ---------------------------------------